mdn/content/files/en-us/web/http/headers/clear-site-data/index.md

 {{securecontext_header}}{{HTTPSidebar}}

-The HTTP **`Clear-Site-Data`** response header clears browsing data (cookies, storage, cache) associated with the requesting website.
+The HTTP **`Clear-Site-Data`** {{Glossary("response header")}} clears browsing data (cookies, storage, cache) associated with the requesting website.
 It allows web developers to have more control over the data stored by a client browser for their origins.

 <table class="properties">
   <tbody>